This post is going to get a lot of hate. So if you hate hate, then you’re better off reading the blog of someone that you like like.

 And that topic is when to realize that you actually aren’t a writer, and move on to something else.

 I know, I know.
 We live in an era where encouraging people to give up is the unforgivable sin.
 Even the most successful of professionals is forbidden from telling anyone—including the most hopeless of aspirers—that they are better off in a different field.
 That is doctrine.
-That is cannon.
+That is canon.
 That is orthodoxy.
 That is UNQUESTIONABLE.

 However, it is also incredibly recent.